 Wander through the beautiful Palmengarten, the 54-acre botanic garden, first opened in 1871.
 You can find plant species from all parts of the globe, including the subtropical and tropical plant species inside of the greenhouses.
 It’s a great place to stop for a bit, enjoy the lush nature or relax in the sun.

 Europaturm is one of the tallest telecommunications towers in the world, only a short walk from Palmengarten.
 Although the deck is closed, it is still a great landmark to visit and take a few pictures.

 Taste the local flavours at Kleinmarkthalle

 Kleinmarkthalle is a 1,500 square meters indoor market located in the hangar-like hall that dates from 1954.
-Nearly 160 market stalls sell everything from fresh prepared food, local products to flowers every day of the week except Sunday.
-In addition to gourmet treats from around the globe, you can easily find the traditional regional specialties such as sausages, cheeses, pastries, and the famous Frankfurt “Green Sauce”.
+Nearly 160 market stalls sell everything from freshly prepared food, local products to flowers every day of the week except Sunday.
+In addition to gourmet treats from around the globe, you can easily find traditional regional specialties such as sausages, cheeses, pastries and the famous Frankfurt “Green Sauce”.

 Plan your day

-You can start your day in Frankfurt by taking a ride on the sightseeing bus.
-In this way, you can cover a lot of sights and buildings from a single bus ride.
-After the tour, you can make a lunch stop at one of the many top restaurants or Kleinmarkthalle, and spend your afternoon wandering the Palmengarten or any other city park.
+You can start your one day in Frankfurt by taking a ride on the sightseeing bus.
+This way, you can cover a lot of sights and buildings by a single ride.
+After the tour, you can make a lunch stop at one of the many top restaurants or Kleinmarkthalle and spend your afternoon wandering the Palmengarten or any other city park.

-At evening, you can watch the city lights and skyline from the observation deck of the Main tower.
-Dine in at another famous restaurant, and after enjoying its delights, attend any local concert, or an event.
-Afterward, treat yourself at any DJ club, disco or a pub and make the most of your night.
+At evening, you can watch the city lights and skyline from the observation deck of the Main Tower.
+Dine in another famous restaurant, and after enjoying its delights, attend any local concert or event.
+Afterwards, treat yourself to a DJ club, disco or a pub and make the most of your night.